tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 The filter works by creating a lift of water using an air stone or a power head attached to the lift tube.
 As water is sucked from underneath the gravel, it is filtered by the gravel and the beneficial bacteria it hosts.

-Undergravel filter will catch a great amount of waste and particles but its effectiveness may be reduced over time if not cleaned.
+An undergravel filter will catch a great amount of waste and particles but its effectiveness may be reduced over time if not cleaned.
 You will have to clean it every few months (some people report years), which is always good as you can allocate your time to do something else.

 The problem with this type of filter is you have to take everything apart to do the cleaning, although you can gravel vacume the substrate.
-Another inconvenience is that fish dig up the substrate, like convict cichlid for example, will compromise the integrity of the filter rendering it non operational.
+Another inconvenience is that fish that dig up the substrate, like convict cichlid for example, will compromise the integrity of the filter rendering it non operational.

-> Undergravel filter has been somewhat 'forgotten' and replaced by other means of filtration.
+> The undergravel filter has been somewhat 'forgotten' and replaced by other means of filtration.
 It is however a cheap and reliable way of achieving a full cycle in your tank.

 **Gravel filter**